v-mk-s/production_ready_BC_ML/README.md

 The project structure is inspired (to a reasonable extent) by [datascience-cookiecutter template](https://drivendata.github.io/cookiecutter-data-science/).
 Some sections are not present, like references or sphinx build.

-For configuration management of the project, `hydra` framework is utilized ([hydra's docs](https://hydra.cc/)).
-This expierence was pretty nice for me, as I have never tickled with `yaml` files seriously (except for `docker-compose` ones).
+For configuration management of the project, `hydra` framework is used ([hydra's docs](https://hydra.cc/)).
+This experience was pretty nice for me, as I have never tickled with `yaml` files seriously (except for `docker-compose` ones).

-I do not perform much EDA in this section for a number of reasons: I have already worked with this dataset once, and that last time I implemented PCA to prove that the target variable (cancer type of the patient) was linearly separable.
+I performed EDA in this section for several reasons: I have already worked with this dataset once, and that last time I implemented PCA to prove that the target variable (cancer type of the patient) was linearly separable.
 All the features are already denoised and distributed without outliers.
-This time I aimed to design a pipeline capable of multiple optional steps, that is why part for categorical features is present, yet there are no actual categorial features in the dataset.
+This time, I aimed to design a pipeline capable of multiple optional steps.
+That is why part of categorical features is present, yet there are no actual categorial features in the dataset.

 ## __Basic usage__